HampshireCS/cs143-Spring2012/homeworks/hw05/README.md

 ```
 $ python nims.py
-Total number of stones in each pile:  12 14 15 9
+Number of stones in each pile:  12 14 15 9

  A  B  C  D | Move
 -------------------------------